CircuitVerse/CircuitVerseDocs/docs/inputElements.md

 Occasionally, particularly in AC power distribution and some radio antenna systems, it does mean "a connection to the earth".

-However, in most electronics, particularly portable battery-operated devices, "ground" is just the point in the circuit that the designer chose to call "zero volts" and to use as a reference when measuring voltages elsewhere in the circuit.
+However, in most electronics, particularly portable battery-operated devices, "ground" is just the point in the circuit that the designer chooses to call "zero volts" and to use as a reference when measuring voltages elsewhere in the circuit.
 Hence, it is just similar to power but always Low(0).

 ## ConstantVal